jeremyikwuje/intro-to-blockchain/README.md

 Hello there!

-In this crash course you are about to learn what blockchain is and get a quick understanding of the technology behind Bitcoin, Crypto, NFT, and Web3.
+You are about to learn what blockchain is and get a quick understanding of the technology behind Bitcoin, Crypto, NFT, and Web3.

-This tutorial is intended for those who want to start a career in blockchain, bitcoin, and Web3.

-Do not worry if this is your first time of hearing the term blockchain, by the end of this tutorial you should be comfortable with the term and get a good overview of what it is.
+This guide is intended for those who want to start a career in blockchain, bitcoin, and Web3.
+Don't worry if this is your first time hearing the term "blockchain".
+By the end of this guide you should be comfortable with the term "blockchain" and get a good overview of what it is.

-### About the author,

-I'm Jeremy, a Nigerian-born blockchain [engineer](https://twitter.com/jeremyikwuje) passionate about Bitcoin.
-I got into Bitcoin in 2017, as a way to make money, little did I know that Bitcoin is beyond a just financial asset.
-It is a breakthrough in technology and the beginning of a new world.

-My goal is to contribute to the spread of blockchain and Bitcoin knowledge worldwide.

 ### Blockchain > Bitcoin

+You may have heard of Bitcoin.
+Bitcoin is the first and most popular [cryptocurrency](https://cointelegraph.com/blockchain-for-beginners/what-is-a-cryptocurrency-a-beginners-guide-to-digital-money) in the world.

 Blockchain is the technology behind Bitcoin.
-Bitcoin is a blockchain and not the only blockchain, there are other blockchains today like Ethereum, Solana, and Polkadot.
+But Bitcoin is not the only blockchain platform.
+Ethereum, Solana, and Polkadot are some of the popular blockchain platforms out there.

-But there's no way we can effectively introduce blockchain without mentioning Bitcoin - the significant beginning of it all.
+However, to effectively introduce blockchain, we have to explain why Bitcoin was created.
 Learning about Bitcoin is foundational in learning about blockchain.

-So we are going to start by learning about Bitcoin and the problem it solves.
+Let's start from the begining.

 **Next >> [Double Spend Problem](https://github.com/jeremyikwuje/intro-to-blockchain/blob/main/double-spend-problem.md)**